 Foul Weather Budget Alternatives

-London has a reputation for being a rainy-weather city, but there are actually only about 100 rainy days a year, on average.
+London has a reputation for being a rainy-weather city, but there are actually only about 100 rainy days a year.
 However, if your time in the city coincides with rain (or snow…or sleet!), consider these options to stay dry.
-And, just in case, carry an umbrella!
+And, just in case, carry a travel umbrella!

 - Sightsee by Public Bus: